mzielu00/SUU-Projekt/README.md

 With KCP, we will be able to monitor and manage the Kubernetes control plane components, ensuring that the system operates at optimal performance levels.
 KCP will also enable fine-grained access controls and network segmentation to ensure the security of the system.

 Overall, this case study demonstrates how Kubernetes Control Plane (KCP) solutions can be used to manage a smart city system that can run on different underlying hardware architectures while also ensuring the security of the system.
-By using containerization technologies, Kubernetes, and KCP, we can abstract away the underlying hardware, provide a consistent and uniform platform for deploying and managing the system, and implement security measures throughout the entire stack to ensure the security of the system.
+By using containerization technologies, Kubernetes, and KCP, we can abstract away the underlying hardware, provide a consistent and uniform platform for deploying and managing the system.

 ## Solution architecture